Skip to content

 You save time, which is money itself!

-You save gas money by not having to drag yourself to the shop every time your brakes need some work done.
-Insurance companies prefer customers who can do their own repairs so they don’t have to pay for someone else’s mistake or damage caused during a repair process that went awry (which happens).
+You save gas money by not having to drag yourself to the shop every time your brakes need work.
+Insurance companies prefer customers who can do their repairs so they don’t have to pay for someone else’s mistake or damage caused during a repair process that went awry (which happens).

 Caliper